powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

   that it uses a foreground service managing the synchronization process.
 The service is started in the main activity and keeps running even after the app is closed.
   For more notes on background sync, see [this document](docs/BackgroundSync.md).

+### Web support

+Please note that web support is experimental.
+To run this demo on the web, use one of the following run configurations:

+- Wasm target (faster, modern browsers): `./gradlew :demos:supabase-todolist:web:wasmJsBrowserDevelopmentRun`
+- JS target (slower, supports older browsers): `./gradlew :demos:supabase-todolist:web:jsBrowserDevelopmentRun --continuous`